OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 After you upload the pdf of the consent form, you will need to select *Inline image/PDF,* as shown below.

    ![Select Inline Image/PDF](images/econsent/inline-image-pdf.jpg){width="80%"}

+### HIPAA Form

+Now do the same thing for the HIPAA form:
+- Identify all elements that would be filled in with a pen on a printed HIPAA form
+- Go into the HIPAA instrument and create those fields
+- Be sure to include the Descriptive Field called hipaa for uploading the pdf of the HIPAA form

 1. Enable the e-Consent Framework for a Survey